 Symfony introduces a number of concepts that are important for an application, including but not limited to controllers (actions), routing, templating, the Doctrine ORM, testing, forms, translations, services, bundles, and configuration.
 Developing a Symfony application means integrating some (or all) of these components together, often switching back and forth between different files and artifact types.

-The Symfony Plugin adds a Symfony Symbol command under the main menu item.
+The Symfony Support plugin adds a Symfony Symbol command under the main menu item.
 It lets you navigate to any Symfony symbol in your project: a controller, a template, a route, an entity, and so on.

-For controllers, the Symfony Plugin adds a set of icons to the editor gutter, which let you navigate between related items.
+For controllers, the Symfony Support plugin adds a set of icons to the editor gutter, which let you navigate between related items.